romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the simplest way to prevent the creation of public repositories within a GitHub organization?
+Q: What is the simplest way to prevent the creation of public repositories within a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **At the organization level, in "Member Privileges" settings, disallow the creation of public repositories**